 Visiting Korea, specifically South Korea, is one of the most incredible experiences you’ll ever have.
 Aside from spending time with Korean people and experiencing the Korean culture, you can do lots of adventures depending on the season and weather.
 You can enjoy some activities during summer, but some may say that autumn is the best.
 People who came from a place without snow want to experience winter.

 Considering the weather conditions and seasons is important when you plan to visit this country.
 You should at least learn how to read the weather in Korean to prepare yourself by dressing appropriately or bringing the essential things for that day.
 For the rainy season, you must bring an umbrella.
 When it’s snowing, thick clothes should be your OOTD and more.

 So, in this blog, we will learn Korean words related to weather.
 I know that learning Korean, especially for beginners, is somehow challenging, but you will be provided with romanizations and English translations in this post.
 If you are ready for that, let’s dive right into it.

-When we talk about Korean weather vocabulary, the first Korean word we should learn is "weather."
+When we talk about Korean weather vocabulary, the first Korean word we must learn is “weather.”
 Native Koreans use the term 날씨 (Nal ssi) for the weather.
-Talking about the weather is a great conversation starter, especially when you're new in South Korea.
-When you have a small talk about the weather, people will tell you what to wear, what food you can eat to enjoy the weather and even the best place to be at.
-It's just a two-syllable word, so it won't be hard to remember.
+Talking about the weather is a great conversation starter, especially when you’re new in South Korea.
+When you have a small talk about the weather, people will advise you on what to wear, what food you can eat to enjoy the weather and even the best place to visit.
+It’s just a two-syllable word, so it won’t be hard to remember.